oscarlab/graphene-tests/bash/README.md

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.

-# Run Bash with Graphene
+# Running Bash with Graphene

 Here's an example of running Bash scripts under Graphene: